TN 45 (11-24)

 A. Definition of military differential pay

-Military differential (or supplemental) pay is any payment made by a civilian employer to an employee who has been called up for active duty with the National Guard or U.S. Air Force, Army, Coast Guard, Marine or Naval Reserves, which is intended to make up some or all of the difference between the employee’s higher civilian salary or wages and his/her active duty military pay.
+Military differential (or supplemental) pay is any payment made by a civilian employer to an employee who has been called up for active duty with the National Guard or U.S. Air Force, Army, Coast Guard, Marine or Naval Reserves, which is intended to make up some or all of the difference between the employee’s higher civilian salary or wages and their active duty military pay.

 B. Policy for military differential pay